dsondak/optRBC/examples/fft_examples/README.md

 ![fft_multithread](../../figs/fftw_multithread.png)

 Though there is some periodicity in the performance with respect to thread count, there is an overall increase in total execution time as we move to larger thread counts.
-This reduction in performance then motivates single threaded FFT, in particular because using multithreaded FFT makes OpenMP integration more complex.
+This reduction in performance then motivates single threaded FFT.
+Additionally using multithreaded FFT makes OpenMP integration more complex.
+For these reasons, we decided to not use multithreaded FFT in the main implementation.

 ## 2. One-sided FFT